 - Break your egg(s) into a small bowl or cup

 - When you see the small bubbles starting to form in the pot, turn it to medium to maintain that temperature.
 Using a spoon, start to swirl the water in the pot in a clockwise direction to form a sort of a swirling eddy.
 This "eddy" will help to keep the white part of the egg close to the yolk as it forces the white to wrap around the center yolk until everything solidifies a bit.

 - Gently pour the egg from the cup into the center of the swirling water.
 Don't hold the egg up high and pour it in; get it as close to the water as possible and ease it in.Sit back and watch.
 It takes about 3 minutes

 - Remove the egg with a slotted spoon and leave it to drain on a paper towel until ready to use.

-- Place egg on top, slit yolk open with a knife and enjoy some wonderful, nutritious comfort food on a cold morning.
+- To serve: Place egg on top of warm oatmeal, slit yolk open with a knife and swirl in hot pepper jelly to taste.
+Add more jelly if you like your breakfast sweeter and then enjoy some wonderful, nutritious comfort food on a cold morning.

 Although I am not currently taking clients for diet & health coaching, I have been a coach for many years with the online service called coach.me.
 It is a great platform for all kinds of coaching – anything from specific diets, writing a blog, getting up early, or getting rid of that pesky procrastination.